apache/arrow/python/doc/source/jemalloc.rst

 linear in the size of allocated memory, it is magnitudes faster as only the page mapping in the kernel is touched, not the actual data.

-The :mod:`~pyarrow.jemalloc` allocator is not enabled by default to allow the use of the system allocator and/or other allocators like ``tcmalloc``.
+The jemalloc-based allocator is not enabled by default to allow the use of the system allocator and/or other allocators like ``tcmalloc``.
 You can either explicitly make it the default allocator or pass it only to single operations.

 .. code:: python